Family offices a new threat to hedge funds in Asia

 The strategy Tolaram plans to use for its hedge fund returned 12 per cent in 2016 and 10 per cent last year.
 It plans to charge external investors a 2 per cent management fee and a 20 per cent performance fee, versus industry averages of about 1.3 per cent and 16 per cent, respectively.

-"Asia generates a billionaire every other day,'' he said.
+"Asia generates a billionaire every other day," he said.
 "The logical extension is that a lot more family offices will be opened.
 They'll want to extend their asset-management offering to outside investors."
+BLOOMBERG